drupalglacier/glacier_deploy/README.md

 your own or the predefined `.make` script in a few minutes.
 To perform an installation using the predefined default settings, it is sufficient to execute the setup script and pass the database login informations as parameters.
-Before starting the setup script you must check whether the data in the `config.cfg.example` file are compatible with your development environment.

 Once everything is configured correctly, you can start the setup by running:
 `./setup.sh --project-machine-name=project --project-human-readable-name=Project --account-mail=mail@mail.com --account-name=admin --database=database --database-username=username --database-password=password --database-host=127.0.0.1`